MrMaavin/Maui-EF/README.md

 The example is based on this Video [EntityframeworkCore code first, SQLite for MAUI.](https://youtu.be/i-oiB0KMZrE)

+## Startup

+- Start the app in Debug mode.
+- Click the button *Data* on main page.
+- The Debug output of the data in the database is displayed in the debug console.

 ## Add Migrations

 To add migration you have to edit the `MauiEF.csproj` file.